Aliases for FGF1 Gene

 GeneCards Summary for FGF1 Gene

 FGF1 (Fibroblast Growth Factor 1) is a Protein Coding gene.
 Diseases associated with FGF1 include Common Peroneal Nerve Lesion and Overnutrition.
-Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Among its related pathways are RET signaling and Downstream signaling of activated FGFR2.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and Hsp70 protein binding.
 An important paralog of this gene is FGF2.

 UniProtKB/Swiss-Prot Summary for FGF1 Gene